How to Sell a House With Foundation Problems in Florida

 How the bank-financed buyer changes the math

-Most as-is buyers for distressed homes are cash investors, and cash investors discount hard.
+Most as-is buyers for distressed homes are direct buyers, and direct buyers discount hard.
 They price in the repair, their profit, and their risk, so the offer lands far below what the home is worth.
-Cash Flow Deals introduces a different buyer: one who is approved for real bank financing and intends to own the home, not flip it the same week.
-Because the buyer borrows against the property and handles repairs after taking title, you are not absorbing a lowball flip discount.
+Cash Flow Deals introduces a different buyer: one who is approved for real bank financing and intends to own the home, not resell it the same week.
+Because the buyer borrows against the property and handles repairs after taking title, you are not absorbing a lowball resell discount.
 The foundation problem is the buyer's project to solve, on the buyer's timeline, after the keys change hands.

 Your price is locked at signing